Pavilion

 • Will the proceedings be indexed?

-Pavilion’s proceedings will have ISBN and DOI.
-Moreover, some proposals will be selected for a special issue of Dearq, a Scopus indexed journal.
+Pavilion’s proceedings will have an ISBN and DOI.
+Besides, some of these projects may be selected for a special edition of Dearq, a Scopus-indexed journal.

 • Is this a non-profit event?